Monday, January 31, 2022

 hurling both jibes and pleas,

-and so should you, and you will--and you have--
+you should and you will--and you have--

 because we were so damn cruel.”